What is the Cost of Website Design in South Africa? [2026] | How much does website design in South Africa Cost? | Website Design Prices South Africa

 What is the hourly rate for a web developer in South Africa?

 Web design and development hourly rates in South Africa range from R250 to R950+ per hour.
 Entry-level freelancers charge at the lower end.
 Established agencies with strategy, UX planning, and technical expertise charge more.
-For specialised development work — custom PHP, Python, or API integrations — rates typically fall between R300 and R600 per hour.
+Specialised development work like custom PHP, Python, or API integrations typically falls between R300 and R600 per hour.

 How much does a website cost per month in South Africa?

 Monthly website costs in South Africa depend on your hosting plan, maintenance requirements, and any active marketing.
-Industry norms for 2026 are:
+Realistic 2026 figures:

 • Small business website management: R500 – R1,500 per month